kmac/mlbv-archived/README.md

 ### Specifying Stream Start Location

 For an in-progress game, the stream will join the live game at the current time.
-Use either  `--from-start` or the `--inning` option to override this behaviour.
+Use either  `--from-start` or the `--inning/-i` option to override this behaviour.

 For an archived game, the stream will start from the beginning.